AIX Jumpstart for UNIX/Linux Professionals

 • Software Installation and Maintenance

-• TCP/IP Network Configuration
+• Basic TCP/IP Network Configuration

 AIX Jumpstart for UNIX/Linux Professionals Training Course